verbb/snipcart-dev/readme.md

 ## Initial Setup

-Run the setup script from inside the container:
+[Install DDEV](https://ddev.readthedocs.io/en/stable/#installation), start the site with `ddev start`, and run the setup script from inside the container:

 ```shell
 ddev ssh
 ./scripts/setup.sh
 ```

 This will pull composer dependencies, install Craft, and install the Snipcart plugin.
+The site will be available at https://snipcart-test.ddev.local, and Mailhog will be running at http://snipcart-test.ddev.local:8025.

 ## Testing Setup